 Fusion will calculate the required sample size to detect a statistically significant result based on the results at runtime.
 The "confidence level" metric has this minimum sample size factored in, so that confidence is always low for experiments that have not yet reached their required sample size.

 However, if you would like to use different power or significance level in evaluating your experiment (Fusion will use 0.08 and 0.05), or if you would like to establish your own sample size based on a desired minimum detectable effect, you may do so.

 You can construct an experiment in either of two ways:

-Experiment and query profile (recommended) – For most cases, you’ll want to create additional query pipelines that return different search results.
+Experiment and query profile. (recommended) For most cases, you will want to create additional query pipelines that return different search results.
 A query profile directs traffic through the query pipelines in accordance with the traffic weights of experiment variants.

-Experiment stage in a query pipeline – If you want to use parts of a single query pipeline in all experiment variants, you can add an Experiment stage to that pipeline (the pipeline that receives search queries).
+Experiment stage in a query pipeline.
+If you want to use parts of a single query pipeline in all experiment variants, you can add an Experiment stage to that pipeline (the pipeline that receives search queries).
 The app can direct queries to the endpoint of a query profile that references the pipeline (recommended) or to the endpoint of the query pipeline.
-If used, the query profile doesn’t reference an experiment.
+If used, the query profile does not reference an experiment.